 Please note that the information contained below is always subject to change.
 For the most up-to-date information on these events, call the number provided, or check with Visit San Antonio (www.visitsanantonio.com; tel.
 210-244-2000).

 The Fiesta City -- San Antonio's nickname refers to its huge April bash, but it also touches on the city's tendency to party at the drop of a sombrero.
 It's only natural that a place with strong Southern, Western, and Hispanic roots would know how to have a good time.
 Elaborately costumed festival queens, wild-and-woolly rodeos, and parades and mariachis are rolled out year-round.

 Stock Show and Rodeo,AT&T Center.
-In early February, San Antonio hosts more than 2 weeks of rodeo events, livestock judging, country-and-western bands, and carnivals.
-It’s been going (and growing) since 1949 (tel.
-210/225-5851; www.sarodeo.com).
+San Antonio hosts more than 2 weeks of rodeo events, including music, a farmers market, and carnivals.
+It’s been running since 1949 (www.sarodeo.com; tel.
+210/225-5851).
 Early February.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.